surlab/dendritic-distance/annotation.md

 # Annotation

-Additional details about the required annotations
+Additional details about the required annotations.
+For detailed instructions on how to generate these annotations using Fiji (ImageJ) please see the PDF document "ROI selection."

 ## dendrite annotation file
 1 file whose name includes the string "dend." that contains annotations of the dendrites and branch points